 And this problem is HUGE!
 This by itself makes SAP Cloud useless for anything more intricate than ‘Hello World’ application.
 There also no analogs of AWS IAM, however in AWS permission management is a core component.
 So in SAP Cloud any junior developer will be able to devastate all solution in production.”

 The Limitations of SAP Cloud

-We were on a project where the SAP Cloud was being used by an SAP consulting partner.
+We were on a project where an SAP consulting partner was using the SAP Cloud.
 Using AWS or Google Cloud or Azure was not even discussed.

 Because the consulting partner only recommended using SAP solutions.
 There was not any discussion of any competition.
 It was the SAP Cloud just because of the relationship between the consulting partner and SAP.
-We see this all the time, where the interests of the client are entirely secondary to choosing whatever SAP happens to offer.
+We see this all the time, where the client’s interests are entirely secondary to choosing whatever SAP happens to offer.